auto-d/ukraine_analysis/README.md

 ## Exploratory Data Analysis

-The accompanying [exploratory data analysis notebook](./eda.ipynb) and it's companion [tributary dataset EDA notebook](./fud.ipynb) provide insights into the data and suggest options for future work.
+The accompanying [tributary dataset EDA notebook](./fud.ipynb) provides insights into the data, its prvoenance and includes suggests for future work.

 ## Ethics